jahangir842/docker-notes/prometheus_grafana/readme-install-guide.txt

    docker-compose up -d

 **************************************************************************************
-start Docker containers automatically using Docker Compose
+start Docker containers automatically using Docker Compose (optional) (docker-compose.yml can also restart it)
 **************************************************************************************
 Create a systemd service file: